 I found plain wooden ornaments in a number of stores, such as hobby stores.
 Then I just added acrylic paint, paintbrushes, and objects (such as pom poms, sequins, and acrylic gems) to glue onto the ornaments.
 We always had child-size aprons available for activities like painting, practical life activities, and activities with water.

-When my kids were young preschoolers, they often painted an ornament without adding many details, such as the yellow angel with glitter and the white snowflake painted by my 2-year old daughter for my husband and me in 1992.
+When my kids were young preschoolers, they often painted an ornament without adding many details, such as the yellow angel with glitter and the red heart painted by my 2-year old daughter for my husband and me in 1992.

 20 Days of a Kid-Made Christmas: Ornaments